Triton-Baja/Data-Acquisition/.mds/GitHub Setup.md

 git clone https://github.com/Triton-Baja/Data-Acquisition.git
 ```

-Now we should see the `Data-Acquisition` folder on our Desktop (or wherever you cloned it)
+Now we should see the `Data-Acquisition` folder on our Desktop (or wherever you cloned it).
 Let's go into it
 ```
 cd Data-Acquisition
 ```

 # Basig Git Commands
 `git pull` allows us to update our local folder to mirror the repository in the cloud.
-We must always run this command before we start a work session so that we are always working with the most updated files and don't have a conflict later.
+We must always run this command before we start a work session so that we are always working with the most updated files and don't have a conflict later.<br>
-`git status` shows you the files you have changed and whether or not they are on the queue to be uploaded.
+`git status` shows you the files you have changed, and whether or not they are on the queue to be uploaded.<br>
-`git add file` whenever you have changed a `file` you will use this command to add it to the "queue" of files to be uploaded to github.
+`git add file` whenever you have changed a `file`, you will use this command to add it to the "queue" of files to be uploaded to github.<br>
 `git commit -m "comment"` Once you have added all the files to the queue, you will give them a commit.
 Here you will add a text comment, which will appear on GitHub's history.
-This comment should have useful information regarding what changes you made to the codebase.
+This comment should have useful information regarding what changes you made to the codebase.<br>
 `git push` finally, we push (upload) the code to GitHub.
-Now your changes will be viewable online, and someone would `git pull` to see those changes reflected on their local computer
+Now your changes will be viewable online, and someone would `git pull` to see those changes reflected on their local computer.

 ## Exercise
 Let's practice with a simple exercise.
 First let's pull in case anyone else has pushed any change.